 Basic Bay Laurel Facts

-Plant family: Lauraceae
+Plant family: Lauraceae.

-Production: Steam distilled from the leaves and branches of the bay laurel, which is an evergreen shrub or small tree.
-A small amount of essential oil can be distilled from the berries, but a berry oil is more likely to be a pressed fruit oil than an essential oil.
+Production: Steam distilled from the leaves and branches of bay laurel, which is an evergreen shrub or small tree.
+A small amount of essential oil can be distilled from the berries, but a berry oil is more likely to be a pressed fruit oil rather than an essential oil.

 Aroma: Spicy, sweet, fresh, balsamic.

-Perfume/Aromatic note: Top to middle
+Perfume/Aromatic note: Top to middle.

 Is bay laurel safe to use during pregnancy?
 No, according to The Complete Book of Essential Oils and Aromatherapy.